mwilensky768/mwilensky768.github.io/index.md

 ## About Me

 Hi!
 I'm Mike Wilensky.
 Welcome to my home page!
-I am a radio astronomer working at the Jodrell Bank Centre for Astrophysics at the University of Manchester, mostly focused on 21-cm cosmology.
+I am a radio astronomer working at McGill University under a CITA National Fellowship, mostly focused on 21-cm cosmology.
 I'm really into data analysis; it's so cool that we can make instruments that tell us about the world in ways we could never sense on our own.
 What's more is it all seems to cohere logically!
 That might say more about our ability to identify logical coherence than our ability to make something logical...At any rate, lately I've been really into Bayesian inference i.e. "probability as logic" and applying it to actual data sets.
 I also really enjoy resistance training, cooking tasty food, hiking, camping, video games, and just sitting around, having a laugh.